Original article written by Shaun Wang, published March 10, 2017, updated by GCU March 30, 2021

 Recommended: 16 GB, Minimum: 8 GB, Overkill: 32GB

-In general, 8 GB of memory is just enough.
-Running a development environment, a Microsoft Word, a Chrome window and an Adobe Acrobat DC can be handled by 8 GB of RAM.
+In general, 8 GB of memory is the minimum recommended.
+Running multiple programs like development software, word processing and an internet browser at the same time can be handled by 8 GGB of RAM.
 However, if you are running parallel software (such as a Windows system on a MacOS system) or if you plan to run multiple virtual machines, then 16 GB would be a good amount of RAM.

 If your computer science emphasis is big data analytics, then having 16 GB RAM would help the speed of processing data since there would be 8 GB more memory for the CPU to use.
 But that is not essential – you can still use 8 GB RAM to process data.